The Ovary Talented team participated every year in Cherish’s signature beach volleyball fundraising event, The Battle.

-In the battle for five extra years of life
+In The Battle for five extra years of cherished life

-This year, the Ovary Talented team members will return to the Cherish Battle with their heads held high, although they’re missing the founding member and a star player in all their lives – Joanne – Wife to Bill, Mother to Krystle, Eli and Rachael and Nan to Ravello and Layla.
-Here, Joanne’s daughters share why it’s so important for their family to Battle again this year.
+In 2018, the team walked into The Battle at Sandstorm Stadium with their heads held high, even though they were without Joanne, their the founding member and star player in all their lives.
+Joanne was Wife to Bill, Mother to Krystle, Eli and Rachael, and Nan to Ravello and Layla.

 “Our Mum loved The Battle.
 Sick or not, she was the team organiser, the top fundraiser and she’d be the one making friends with everyone on the night,” Rachael said.
 “She’d get excited if she hit the volleyball over the net.
 For her, it wasn’t about winning.
 It was about bringing everyone together and it was about celebrating that you’d got through.”
 Krystle said people were drawn to her mum.
 “They’d tell her their stories.
 She would comfort others by sharing her own experience but didn’t want people feeling sorry for her.”